kabamarules/SEMonitor/README.md

 It is a project made for the undergraduate class of Software Engineering of the University of Ioannina - Greece during the fall semester of the academic year 2014 - 2015.

+The file [documents/sample input/AmazonMechTurk.txt](https://github.com/sfotiadis/SEMonitor/blob/master/documents/sampe%20input/AmazonMechTurk.txt) can be used as a sample input file for anyone who wants to try the tool.

 ## Implementation notes

 The implementation followed closely on the design.
 The changes that were introduced were mainly Java related implementation details.
 The design principles remained mainly intact.
 I was happy about that fact because it could be received as a sign of good design.
 Any comments on that matter are more than welcome.